dermasmid/google-workspace/README.md

 Take a look at the full documentation here [https://google-workspace.readthedocs.io/](https://google-workspace.readthedocs.io/)

-# Getting project credentinals
+# Getting project credentials

 You need to get a client secret file from [the google console](https://console.developers.google.com/) and you need to enable the api you want to use, just Google it.

-After you saved the credentinals json file to your workdir - you are all set!
+After you saved the credentials json file to your workdir - you are all set!

 # Quick start's